 Master of Laws

-The LLM (Master of Laws) is a one-year program offered by DCU’s School of Law and Government.
+The LLM (Master of Laws) is a one-year programme offered by DCU’s School of Law and Government.
 We welcome applicants from Ireland, the EU and the wider world who are interested in deepening their understanding of law in broader social, political and global contexts.

 The programme is designed to prepare you for a career in the 21st century workplace, where employers seek adaptable and outward-looking critical thinkers.
 To this end, the LLM (Master of Laws) offers a range of modules that goes beyond black-letter, formulaic legal study: the programme embraces a socio-legal methodology and has a European and international orientation.

 Students can choose to specialise in a particular area of law or can pursue a more general degree (see section below for programme structure and module choice).
 We offer modules in three broadly discernible areas:

 - law & society, ethics, and human rights

 “Working as a manager in the disability sector, what first attracted me to DCU’s LLM (Master of Laws) was its practical law-in-action emphasis.
 But more than that, I found a course which is extraordinarily intellectually stimulating, rigorous in its standard and taught with enthusiasm and energy by academics who are deservedly in the forefront of their legal specialisms.
 I discovered a lot of new things on this course, not least because the seminar type structure of most of the classes loans itself well to the kind of in-depth analysis and discussion that really entrenches information and learning at this advanced level of study.”

 James Forbes Head of Care, ChildVision (National Education Centre for Blind Children), PhD candidate, Dublin City University, Graduate of the DCU LLM (Master of Laws) programme